Daniel Borzutzky

 Daniel Borzutzky holds a joint appointment in the Latin American and Latino Studies Program.
 He has recently taught Creative Writing workshops as well as courses in U.S. Latinx Literature and Latin American Literature, with a specific interest in the ways in which they intersect.

 He is a poet and translator from Spanish.
 His 2016 collection, The Performance of Becoming Human (Brooklyn Arts Press), won the National Book Award.
-His most recent publication are Written After a Massacre in the Year 2018 (Coffee House Press, 2021); and Lake Michigan (University of Pittsburgh Press, 2018), a finalist for the Griffin International Poetry Prize.
+His most recent publications are Written After a Massacre in the Year 2018 (Coffee House Press, 2021); and Lake Michigan (University of Pittsburgh Press, 2018), a finalist for the Griffin International Poetry Prize.
 His work has been recognized with grants from the National Endowment for the Arts, the PEN/Heim Translation Fund; and the Illinois Arts Council.

 He's worked as an editor at Kenning Editions, overseeing the publications of new translations from Cuba and Argentina.
 He also serves as the Intercambio (Spanish-translation) poetry editor at Chicago’s MAKE Magazine; and he is an artistic director for MAKE’s Lit and Luz Festival, an ongoing collaboration between writers and artists from Chicago and Mexico.